 Helpful Children's Books about a Mother's Miscarriage

 Explaining the loss of a baby to a sibling is incredibly difficult.
 When a family has been preparing for the arrival of a new baby, older brothers and sisters are actively engaged and excited.
 Finding the right words to explain a miscarriage or stillborn baby to a young child can seem impossible.
-Reading a variety of children's books about miscarriage is a good way to communicate with your child about this incredibly sad and emotional experience.
+Talking about meeting the baby in heaven one day may bring comfort to little ones struggling to understand an unimaginable occurrence.
+Reading a variety of children's books about miscarriage is also a good way to communicate with your child about this incredibly sad and emotional experience.

 After a miscarriage, some parents are blessed with a healthy, full-term baby, often referred to as a rainbow baby.
 Rainbows are a gift from nature that symbolize hope and light after a storm, and have come to mean so much more when a new baby is born.
 Children's books about rainbows provide uplifting messages about brighter days ahead.

 Children's Books about Loss of a Baby

 Grieving parents can read these children's books about miscarriage to guide their conversation with siblings who are struggling to understand what happened.
 Many of these picture books are written by parents who have experienced the loss of a baby.
 Their careful words and gentle illustrations reassure children that they are not alone in their sadness.
 And more importantly, brighter days filled with hope and happiness are right around the corner.

 Always My Twin